January 27, 3rd Annual Health Informatics Tri-State Summit (HITS)

 Course Number: HPR895

 This annual symposium will focus on topics of interests to advanced practice nurses in ambulatory and acute care settings.
-Wendy L. Wright, MS, RN, APRN, FNP, FAANP is an adult and family nurse practitioner and the owner of two nurse practitioner owned and operated clinics within New Hampshire named: Wright & Associates Family Healthcare @ Amherst and @ Concord.
+Back by popular demand, Wendy L. Wright, MS, RN, APRN, FNP, FAANP, will present four plenary session on topics including clinical pearls of practice, latest treatment options for depression and anxiety, prescribing safely and avoiding malpractice and coding and reimbursement.
+Wendy is an adult and family nurse practitioner and the owner of two nurse practitioner owned and operated clinics within New Hampshire named: Wright & Associates Family Healthcare @ Amherst and @ Concord.
 In addition, she is a Partner with Partners in Healthcare Education, a medical education company.
 She is the Past President of NPACE and the Senior lecturer for Fitzgerald Health Education Associates.
-Ms. Wright will present four plenary sessions on topics including dermatology across the life span, top new medications, and laboratory interpretation,

 Location: University Center, Carter Hall

-Contact Hours: 6.25 for nurses and health facility administrators
+Contact Hours: 6.5 for nurses and Indiana health facility administrators

 Course Number: HPR809